This last region, Tapapanuwa, seems located near the Dahara river, which was the current Devrez Cay.

 However, in this description of Strabo, only the Ximène is along the Halys: the Babanome seems the farthest west, towards the upper valley of the Devrez Cay.

-During 1500 years we must admit that the memory of the country of Tapapinuwa was retained with a pronunciation that is slightly deformed over time.
+During 1500 years we must admit that the memory of Tapapinuwa was retained with a pronunciation that is slightly deformed over time.
 However, the last two millennia have erased all traces of this country.

 My notes of veracity :